 The B.S.N. degree is the entry-level degree for many health care organizations.
 It prepares you to perform clinical practice in today’s high tech health care environment, using clinical reasoning and critical thinking along with a caring demeanor.

 The Eleanor Wade Custer School of Nursing prepares you to deliver, manage and lead nursing care in a variety of health care settings and participate in personal and professional development.
-You will be ready to do this in many settings, such as hospitals (acute care), clinics, medical practices, health departments, hospice and the military.
-You can work in international care, home care, trauma care or school nursing (you may teach in vocational LPN programs) and pursue graduate studies in advanced practice nursing, nursing education and research.
+You will be ready to do this in many settings, such as hospitals, clinics, medical practices, health departments, hospice and the military.
+You can work in international care, home care, trauma care or school nursing and pursue graduate studies in advanced practice nursing, nursing education and research.

 Career and Salary Examples for Nursing Majors: